Skyrat-SS13/Skyrat-tg/modular_skyrat/readme.md

 >APPEND PROPOSAL

-Always start by thinking of a name for your module.
+Always start by thinking of an ID for your module.
 E.g. `DNA-FEATURE-WINGS` or `XENOARCHEAOLOGY` or `SHUTTLE_TOGGLE` - We will use this in future documentation.
 It is essentially your module ID.
 It must be uniform throughout the entire module.
 All references MUST be exactly the same.

-And then you'll want to establish your core folder that you'll be working out of.
+And then you'll want to establish your core folder that you'll be working out of which is normally your module ID.
 E.g. `modular_skyrat/modules/yourmodulename`

 >APPEND END